-Over the last few years there has been a trend to give people fancier job titles.
-The job role will not have changed, merely the title of the job.
+Over the last few years, there has been a trend to give people fancier job titles.
+The job role will not have changed; only the job title will change.

 Cleaners have become Cleaning Operatives.